 But what about the modes?

 If you’ve been taught that each pattern of the 3NPS scales series corresponds to a mode then you’ll be studying modes forever.
 The 7 modes of F major (or any major key) all have the same notes as F major itself, they just start on a different one.
 Imagine F major as a circle (F, G, A, Bb, C, D, E, F), any of those notes can be your starting point.
 If you start the scale on A and A is clearly your root then you have A Phrygian; if you start the scale on Bb then you have a Bb Lydian, and so on.
 The three useful patterns contain all the notes of F major and by default, all of the modes since they are the same notes.
-Anyway, if you’re interested in learning more about the modes check out our eBook.
+Anyway, if you’re interested in learning more about the modes check out our QuickStart Guide to Modes.

 Back to the three patterns